vimalchetu/java-sdk/README.md

  <b>5.2 Velocity Test WebApplication</b> <br/>

- 1. Find the Test Web client application named <b>northamericanbancard.war </b> inside the folder  velocity_sdk/northamericanbancard-web/target <br/>
+ 1. Find the Test Web client application executable named <b>northamericanbancard.war </b> inside the folder  velocity-sdk/northamericanbancard-web/target <br/>

  2. Deploy <b> northamericanbancard.war </b> file into some web server like Tomcat. <br/>
  3. When the web server starts up, the open the below URL onto a Browser as: <br/>